aerofs/aero-collect-logs/README.md

-# Aero Collect Logs
+# Collect Logs

+## Overview

-A tool to collect logs from Aero Appliances when the Aero web module does not launch.
+This is a tool to collect logs from AeroFS Appliances when the AeroFS web module does not launch.

 ## Usage